vkdimitrov/rails_admin_live_edit/README.md

 A [rails_admin](https://github.com/sferik/rails_admin) plugin to edit site contents from the frontend.

 If the user is logged in rails_admin a fixed bar on bottom is shown.
-It allows to edit the current record (if in a *show* page) or to create a new one (if in an *index* page).
+It allows to edit (or delete) the current record (if in a *show* page) or to create a new one.

 Demo: [heroku app](http://rails-admin-material.herokuapp.com/posts/)